-SEMIAHMOO BAY - INFRASTRUCTURE IMPROVEMENTS AND LAND RAISING STRATEGIC DIRECTION
+SEMIAHMOO BAY STRATEGIC DIRECTION - INFRASTRUCTURE IMPROVEMENTS AND LAND RAISING

 For Semiahmoo Bay Planning Area, relatively smaller and less dramatic interventions are envisioned.
-While many of the actions will need to be linked with the development of land within the Semiahmoo First Nation, there are long term, complicated coordinated works required along 8th Ave\Marine Drive that will require careful coordination and collaboration with Semiahmoo First Nation, the Federal Government, the City of White Rock, and the City of Surrey.
+While many of the actions will need to be linked with the development of land within the Semiahmoo First Nation, there are long-term, complicated coordinated works required along 8th Avenue/Marine Drive that will require careful coordination and collaboration with Semiahmoo First Nation, the Federal Government, the City of White Rock, and the City of Surrey (see Figure 26).